Foods That Last a Long Time, 25 Years or More

 One of the main issues with these long-term MREs is that they are quite expensive for something you might never use.

-However, as the prepping community and industry grow, you can now find MREs with a shelf life of over 25 years.
-If you still choose to use MREs to stockpile your food pantry, you should be aware that most of these only contain everyday items in special bags that have been pumped full of preservatives.
+As the prepping community and industry expand, you can now find MREs with a shelf life exceeding 25 years.
+If you stock your food pantry with MREs, be aware that most of them contain everyday items packaged in special bags filled with preservatives.

 23. Ghee Lasts For 5-30 Years

-While some people refer to ghee as butter, it is a purer form of butter used for thousands of years in ancient India.
+While some people call ghee butter, it has been a purer form of butter used for thousands of years in ancient India.

 Ghee has a far longer shelf life than conventional butter, which has a very short one.
-The issue with ghee is that it typically costs too much to be effectively stored.
+However, ghee typically costs too much to store effectively.

 24. Hardtack Lasts For 5-30 Years